prebid/prebid.github.io/prebid-mobile/pbm-api/android/code-integration-android.md

 ### Host
 {:.no_toc}

-Object containing configuration your Prebid Server host with which Prebid SDK will communicate.
+Object containing configuration for your Prebid Server host with which the Prebid SDK will communicate.
 Choose from the system-defined Prebid Server hosts or define your own custom Prebid Server host.

 ```kotlin
 PrebidMobile.setPrebidServerHost(Host.RUBICON);